13 Case Studies on Business Blogging and Long-Term Profitability

 Link building is one of the core processes in SEO, and it's a huge part of what blogging is all about.
 Blogging attracts users, yes, but it also attracts links from other sites.
 Those links might come from other blogs, or they might come from major organizations, like Buzzfeed, Yahoo, and The Huffington Post.

-Organic Keywords Ranking for The Renegade Pharmacist
+Organic Keywords Ranking For The Renegade Pharmacist

 The Renegade Pharmacist shows that content can dramatically accelerate link building, even if the traffic that comes with a viral post doesn't linger.
 They created an infographic – a surprisingly simple one – to show what happens in the body when you drink a can of Coke.
 This infographic went viral and received over a thousand backlinks – many from high-quality sites – in a matter of days.